Helen Agcaoili Summers Brown

-Helen Agcaoili Summers Brown (May 16, 1915 – January 25, 2011) was a Filipina-American educator and librarian.
+Helen Agcaoili Summers Brown (May 16, 1915 – January 25, 2011), often referred to as "Auntie Helen", was a Filipina-American educator and librarian.
 Brown established the first library in the United States to focus on the Philippines and the Filipino-American experience.
 She was an educator at the Los Angeles Unified School District for 34 years, where she worked to help Filipino-American children connect with their heritage and educate all students about Filipino culture.

 Early life and education

-Helen Agcaoili Summers was born in Manila on May 16, 1915.
+Helen Agcaoili Summers Brown was born in Manila on May 16, 1915.
 She was the third of seven children born to Trinidad Agcaoili Summers, a Filipina woman, and George R. Summers, an Anglo American man.
 Her father had emigrated to the Philippines to teach English as part of efforts to establish Western-style schools following the acquisition of the Philippines by the United States through the 1898 Treaty of Paris.

 She graduated from Manila Central High School in 1934.
-Her family moved to Arcadia, California soon afterward, where Helen enrolled in Pasadena City College.
+Her family moved to Arcadia, California soon afterward, where Brown enrolled in Pasadena City College.
 After choosing to write a report on the Spanish influence on Manila, Helen found no resources in the college's library or the public library, and completed the assignment using her father's scrapbooks and memorabilia.
 The experience inspired her to become a lifelong collector of resources about Filipino culture.

-Brown transferred to the University of California, Los Angeles, where she earned her bachelor's degree in education (1937) and a master's degree in social work (1939).
+Brown transferred to the University of California, Los Angeles (UCLA), where she earned her bachelor's degree in education (1937) and a master's degree in social work (1939).
+She is the first known Filipino to have graduated from UCLA.
+Brown was an early supporter of Asian American Studies at UCLA; she was a member of the interim steering committee that drafted the proposal to establish the Asian-American Studies Center in 1969.

-She married Bill Brown in 1941; they traveled to Colorado to get married because California's miscegenation laws, then in place, would not permit a mestiza to marry a white man.
-Brown and her husband both worked in shipyards during World War II.
-They had four sons.
+She met William (Bill) Brown while attending UCLA.
+They dated for six months, and the couple got married in August 1941.
+They traveled to Boulder City, Colorado to get married due to California's miscegenation laws, then in place, which would not permit a mestiza to marry a white man.
+Due to a disability, Bill was not required to serve during World War II.
+Instead, Bill worked the midnight shift at Bethlehem Steel as a tester for welders.
+At the time, Brown was pregnant with her first son, and took a leave from teaching for six months.
+Many women worked as welders, and after encouragement from her husband, Brown became a welder, and welded the bulk heads of liberty ships.

+The Browns enjoyed traveling, and would take their four sons on trips.
+Brown would periodically travel to the Philippines every two years after her marriage, bringing her children and husband, to visit her family and tour the country.